-9:37 ◀ Safari 🗢 🖿)
+9:37 ◀ Safari 🗢 🖿

--1 Nymi Applica ation
+-^- Nymi Applica ation

-nymi is t rying to verify your io dentity.
+nymi is tr rying to verify your i dentity.

-To verify you on the ur identity, tap the N underside of the dev ymi Band vice.
+ur identity, tap the N underside of the dev

 )))

-Bluetooth turn ed OFF
+Bluetooth turne ed OFF

 Figure 37: Nymi Application - Cannot Access Bluetooth Adapter

 The Nymi Application waits about 10 seconds for the user to tap their Nymi Band.
 If user does not tap the Nymi Band and the request times out, the Nymi Application prompts the user to retry or cancel, as shown in the following figure.